-Step 5: Keeping in mind the size of my pumpkin, I cut out all of these different accessories and face parts so that my kids would have plenty of options when coming up with different faces.
+Keeping in mind the size of your pumpkin, cut out many different accessories and face parts so that there are plenty of options when coming up with different faces.

-For the eyes, I cut out 2 different shapes and 2 different colors as well as some sexy eyelashes (my favorite piece.)
-And I also did some jack-0-lantern style eyes too.
+I cut out 2 different shapes and 2 different colors as well as some sexy eyelashes (my favorite piece).
+And I also did some Jack-o'-lantern style eyes too.

-For the mouths, I did big lips, small lips, some jack-0-lantern mouths with teeth that can be placed in fun spots and some noses too.
+For the mouths, I did big lips, small lips, some Jack-o'-lantern mouths with teeth that can be placed in fun spots and some noses too.

 With those parts you can make all of these faces and many more!